Contact Us

 Physical Dimensions & Shaft Type

 Must fit the enclosure and PCB/front panel layout.
-Consider shaft diameter, length, knob style (knurled, D-shaft, slotted).
+Consider shaft diameter, length, and knob style (knurled, D-shaft, slotted).

-Mounting Type
+Mounting Type & PCBA Impact

 Environmental Factors

-Potentiometer Wiring Diagram
+Potentiometer Wiring Diagrams

-Linear Potentiometer Wiring Diagram
+Linear Potentiometer Wiring Diagram (Voltage Divider)

-Here is an example diagram.
+Here is an example diagram illustrating this concept.

 Wiring-diagram

-Logarithmic Potentiometer Wiring Diagram
+Logarithmic Potentiometer Wiring Diagram (Audio Volume)

-Multi-Turn Potentiometer, Slide Potentiometer Wiring Diagram
+Multi-Turn and Slide Potentiometer Wiring Diagram (Rheostat)

 Potentiometer construction wiring

-Troubleshooting Potentiometer Wiring
+Troubleshooting Potentiometer Wiring & PCBA Defects

-Erratic Output / Jumping
+Erratic Output / Jumping Values

 No Output or Full Volume/Speed Only

-Noise / Crackling
+Noise / Crackling ("Scratchy Pot")

 Advanced Potentiometer Wiring Techniques

-Enhance performance in demanding applications:
+Enhance performance in demanding, high-reliability applications:

 Conclusion: Precision Wiring for Optimal Circuit Control

-NextPCB: Your Potentiometer Project Partner
+NextPCB: Your Turnkey Hardware Project Partner

-Service Link
+Hardware Service Direct Link